Improving Acromegaly Awareness in Dentists

 1 - Leaflet distribution

 The Foundation is circulating our leaflet (below) to dentist associations.
 However, we need your help to enable us to target all the smaller practices.
-If you would like to take a leaflet to your dentist please email email@example.com with your address and we will send you a leaflet.
-(If you are a member of ours a leaflet will be included in the June edition of Pituitary Life so please only request one if you are not a member).
+If you would like to take a leaflet to your dentist please email firstname.lastname@example.org with your address and we will send you a leaflet.
+(If you are a member of ours a leaflet was included in the June 2018 edition of Pituitary Life so please only request one if you are not a member).

 2 - Social media